Entropy along expanding foliations: Introduction

-The only known example of diffeomorphism with mostly expanding center (in the stronger sense we use in this paper, as explained above) is due to Ma{\~{n}}{¡®{e}}~\cite{Ma} (see~\cite{ABV00} and~\cite[Section 6]{AC}).
-As an application of Theorem~\ref{main.B}, we provide a whole new class of example:
+The only known example of diffeomorphism with mostly expanding center (in the stronger sense, as explained above) is due to Ma{\~{n}}{¡®{e}}~\cite{Ma}, see~\cite{ABV00} and~\cite[Section 6]{AC}.
+As an application of Theorem~\ref{main.B}, we provide a whole new class of examples:

 \begin{main} Let $f$ be a $C^{1+}$ volume preserving partially hyperbolic diffeomorphism with one-dimensional center.
-Suppose the center exponent of the volume measure is positive and $f$ is accessible, or the center exponent is negative, but the unstable foliation is minimal.
-Then $f$ admits a $\C^1$ open neighborhood, such that every $\C^{1+}$ diffeomorphism in this neighborhood has mostly expanding center or mostly contracting center respectively, and it admits a unique physical measure, whose basin has full volume.
+Suppose the center exponent of the volume measure is positive and $f$ is accessible, then $f$ admits an $\C^1$ open neighborhood (among diffeomorphisms which are not necessarily volume preserving), such that every $\C^{1+}$ diffeomorphism in this neighborhood has mostly expanding center and admits a unique physical measure, whose basin has full volume.

 \end{main}